 Doing a midnight run in Korea is kind of the ultimate faux pas.
 I didn’t want to do it, but I felt as though I had no other option.

 People believe that midnight runs contribute to Korean Employers not taking their Foreign Teachers seriously.
 My rebuttal is that Foreign Teachers should be treated with respect and compassion in the first instance.

 These are people who have left their lives behind and moved to a foreign country to teach and help people.
 Sticking terrible work conditions and accepting it is just as bad as midnight running in my eyes: It sets a precedent that ill-treatment is okay and it is not.

 If your staff have pleasant and safe working environments, they will stay and do the job well.
 The people you hire are degree-educated, intelligent people.
 They are not petulant children.

-Have any questions about Lykeion language forum or teaching in Korea in general?
+Do you have any questions about the Lykeion language forum or teaching in Korea in general?
 Alternatively, do you have a hagwon blacklist story you would like to mention?

 Feel free to reach out to me and I will get back to you asap.
 Safe travels and happy teaching!
 Melissa xo